joshuasundance-swca/ai_changelog/README.md

 ## Configuration

-- Set `OPENAI_API_KEY` in your environment to use a specific OpenAI API key.
+- Set environment variables as needed for your provider of choice (default requires `OPENAI_API_KEY`).
 - Set LangSmith environment variables to enable LangSmith integration, if applicable.
+- Use command line arguments.

 ## License